What a Party Planner Can Make Ahead of the Thanksgiving Day in New Jersey

 Go for a traditional cranberry sauce a week prior, if possible

-If salad is on your to-do list, wash salad greens and prepare vinaigrette three days prior
+If salad is in your to-do list, wash salad greens and prepare vinaigrette three days prior

 Desserts

-The secret to making desserts days prior to Thanksgiving or any other occasion is to find out recipes that work best by getting baked or cooked ahead of the day.
-There are dishes that taste the same or even better when prepared few days in advance as compared to the freshness and taste on the day when made.
+The secret to making desserts days prior to thanksgiving or any other occasion is to find out recipes that work best by getting baked or cooked ahead of the day.
+There are dishes that tastes the same or even better when prepared few days in advance as compared to the freshness and taste on the day when made.

 Tortes and chocolate cakes stay up well